EaPCivilSociety/digicomp-perpendio/README.md

 ### Storing user data

-No data is ever sent to the server.
-Answers and goals are stored to the client browser local storage so users can continue where they left and is cleared by clicking "Restart Assessment".
+No data is ever stored remotely.
+Answers and goals are stored in the client browser's local storage so users can continue where they left and is cleared by clicking "Restart Assessment".

 Users are able to export a code from the system that they can import on another computer or browser to share results or continue the assessment.
 The generated code is an export of all answers and goals in compressed base64 encoded format.